 Direct payments from your local Trust are intended to support adults in independent living but not in permanent residential care.

 You may be able to use direct payments to secure occasional short periods (usually not more than four weeks) in residential accommodation if your local Trust agrees.

 If you live in a residential care or nursing home

 Some people who live in residential care have temporary access to direct payments.

-For example, this could enable you to try independent living arrangements before deciding to leave residential care.
+For example, this could allow you to try independent living arrangements before deciding to leave residential care.